 Just about everyone loves movies, especially mobster themes, such as “Goodfellows” and “The Godfather” series.
 Las Vegas has been depicted in many movies, but few showed the true atmosphere of the good old days.
 Las Vegas in the 60s and 70s was run by the mob, those colorful characters, and they kept the town pretty safe – unless you tried to cross them, that is.
-There was little crime, and the casino workers felt they were treated right.
+There was little crime, and the workers felt they were treated right.

 And everyone loved to go to Tony Cosmo’s restaurants to socialize and have homemade Italian cuisine, such as Veal Scaloppini, Stuffed Bell Peppers, and even the spumoni, which was homemade.